bitwarden/help/README.md

 # Contribute

 Article contributions are welcome!
 Please commit any pull requests against the `master` branch.
+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more info.